pylbm/pylbm_ui/schema/Dimension1/Euler/toro_1.md

     </tbody>
 </table>

-Toro test case 1 is the Riemann problem where the Sod’s Shock Tube problem is modified slightly.
-The solution of the problem has a right shock wave, a right travelling contact wave, and a left sonic rarefaction wave.
+The solution of the Sod's problem has a right shock wave, a right travelling contact wave, and a left sonic rarefaction wave.
-The purpose of this test is to assess the entropy satisfaction property of the numerical methods.
-The analytical solution computed with the computer program from Toro is plotted in the next Figure.
+It was proposed to test the accuracy of computational fluid codes, like Riemann solvers.

 ![Toro1](./Dimension1/Euler/Toro_Test1.png "Toro test case 1")